tokengamedev/godot-android-plugin-template/template/README.md

 }
 ```

+>[!TIP]
->💡Important: The name of the plugin in `getPluginName` is the Plugin Name to be used for accessing the plugin from godot
+> The name of the plugin in `getPluginName` is the Plugin Name to be used for accessing the plugin from godot

 #### Step 5: Updating Gradle file for build